DonovanMods/Icarus-Mods/modinfo.json.template.md

 - The file should be named `modinfo.json` and live in the top-level directory of your mods repository.
 - "mods" is an Array of Objects (even if you only have one mod)
-- Please try to list all your mods in a single `modinfo.json` file.
+- Please try to list all the mods in a repository in a single `modinfo.json` file.
 - You can generally get the "direct download URL" by right-clicking the "download" button and selecting "copy link"

 ### fields